How To Use the Data Explorer

 When a Group By selection is applied, the chart displays a top-10 data series.
 For example, let’s say you want to check disk usage, so you select the metric

 file_path as the dimension to group by.
-The chart would then display the top-10 files with the highest values.
-If you have more than 10 files, you’ll see the top-10 files plus an 11th data series that’s an aggregation of the rest of the data using the same selection criteria.
-In other words, you’ll see a chart of the 10 most used files plus a chart of all the other files aggregated into one data series.
+The chart would then display the top-10 mount points with the highest values.
+If you have more than 10 mount points, you’ll see the top-10 mount points plus an 11th data series that’s an aggregation of the rest of the data using the same selection criteria.
+In other words, you’ll see a chart of the 10 most used mount points plus a chart of all the other mount points aggregated into one data series.
 When a Group By dimension is selected, and there are more than 10 dimensions, the 11th data series is named “Other.”

 When MIN is selected as the aggregation method, the top-10 series are sorted ascending, lowest-to-highest.
 For all of the other aggregation methods, the top-10 values are sorted descending, highest-to-lowest.